Enjoy the Finest Horseback Riding in New Mexico

 Brownie comes to us from a working ranch in Nebraska.
 There is probably not much he hasn't seen or done.
 Let this strong, friendly boy show you the wonders of the Gila National Forest!

 Tall, dark and handsome certainly sums this looker up!
 Big Boy is strong, willing and incredibly well trained and responsive.
-Meris loves his soft "puppy dog" eyes.
+Meris loves his soft "puppy dog" eyes and the way he "talks" all the way down the trail!

 While Seth jokingly calls him "Ghost Pepper" just because he is ready to go, he has actually seen and done it all on a working cattle ranch in the past.
 Fairly new to our ranch, we think he will be the foundation of our herd in years to come.